SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/src/test/act/TESTING_WORKFLOWS.md

 # Testing GitHub Actions Workflows Locally

-This document provides guidance on how to test GitHub Actions workflows locally using the `act` tool.
-The script supports both Podman and Docker, with Podman as the default container runtime.
+This document provides guidance on how to test GitHub Actions workflows locally using the `act` tool with Docker as the container runtime.

 ## Requirements

-- Podman or Docker
+- Docker
 - Act CLI tool (installation instructions below)
 - A local clone of the repository